 Since 1950, Nippon Professional Baseball (NPB) has been the highest level of baseball in Japan.
-Composed of 12 teams divided into two circuits, NPB seasons consist of 143 games that begin in late March or early April, and end in October with playoff baseball.
+The league comprises 12 teams divided into two circuits – the Pacific League and Central League.

 The midpoint of the Japanese baseball season is marked by All-Star festivities and ceremonies, including a multi-game All-Star Series.
-Schedules also feature a period of interleague play between teams of the Pacific League, which employs a designated hitter and features faster-paced games, and the Central League, which offers a more traditional style of baseball and could be likened to the National League of MLB.
+Schedules also feature a period of interleague play between teams of the Pacific League, which employs a designated hitter, and the Central League, which offers a more traditional style of baseball and could be likened to the (pre-designated hitter era) National League of MLB.